flurdy/doubledragon/README.md

 * `apps/base` is where you define your apps; deployments, services, etc.
-* `apps/overlays/clustername` is where you choose which apps a cluster has.
+* `apps/overlays/clustername` is where you choose which apps a cluster has, and any customization specific to that cluster.
 * `cluster/clustername` with links to apps and infrastructure active in your specific cluster.
 * `infrastructure/sources` where to find images from registries, Helm repos, etc.